redox-os/book/src/ch08-05-troubleshooting.md

 When you run `make all`, the following steps occur.

-### Config.mk
+### .config and mk/config.mk

-`make` scans `mk/config.mk` for settings, such as the target architecture, config name, and whether to use **Podman** during the build process.
-Read through [Configuration Settings](./ch02-06-configuration-settings.html) to make sure you have the settings that are best for you.
+`make` scans [.config](./ch02-07-configuration-settings.md#config) and [mk/config.mk](./ch02-07-configuration-settings.md#mkconfigmk) for settings, such as the target architecture, config name, and whether to use **Podman** during the build process.
+Read through [Configuration Settings](./ch02-07-configuration-settings.md) to make sure you have the settings that are best for you.

 ### Prefix